-Heather Marvin, owner of the Times Co, first put her MBA in accounting and finance to good use at a startup food brand, Evil Foods.
-She enjoyed the excitement and the constant learning and adjustment that went into being part of a business from day one.
-After 10 years in a variety of roles, mainly the finance of research and development, Heather decided to go her own way.
+Heather Marvin, the owner of the Times Co, first put her MBA in accounting and finance to good use at a startup food brand, Evil Foods.
+She enjoyed the excitement and constant learning and adjustment that went into being part of a business from day one.
+After 10 years in a variety of roles, mainly in the finance of research and development, Heather decided to go her own way.

-Heather travelled all over East Boulder County to find the perfect location and, at long last, found that the old Times building was up for sale.
+Heather traveled all over East Boulder County to find the ideal location and, at long last, found that the old Times building was up for sale.
 The building was originally built in 1878 only to burn down a year later.
 Rebuilt soon after, it housed a local Longmont paper through a number of iterations: the Longmont Press, the Weekly Times, and finally The Longmont Call.
 The space went on to hold multiple restaurants and bakeries, tutors and voice instructors, barbers, photographers, a cigar manufacturer, and a hat shop.
 Throughout, the upstairs acted as a boarding house that accommodated everyone from laborers and janitors to a city clerk and an editor.

 Heather closed on the building in December of 2018 and then waited over a year for her building permit.
 Unfortunately, that permit came through on the first day of the COVID lockdown.
 Learning about how to work within the perimeters of COVID restrictions certainly slowed construction down, however, it also gave Heather the opportunity to do a lot of the demolition herself!
 We can’t think of a better way to release some of that COVID tension than going after a wall with a sledgehammer.